GuildCrafts/web-development-js/_goals/133-Code_to_Docs_to_Code.md

 * References to examples of good documentation, with an explanation of why it is considered good.

 * A joint focus on API, implementation, and test documentation (and maybe even on crafting tutorials).
-(Other goals include implementation documentation (e.g., JSDoc) as a stretch item.)
+(The goal includes implementation documentation (e.g., JSDoc), but only as a stretch item.)

-* A requirement to somehow address the relationship among these three classes of documentation.
+* A requirement to somehow address the relationship among these three classes of documentation, in the core of the goal.

 * An official team-size classification of 2.